What you can expect

 Depending on the circumstances, you may appeal by speaking to the SSC Director and Tutor Coordinator.

 The SSC prefers to regularly schedule you with a peer tutor throughout the semester.
 However we recognize that there are times where you have a quick question that you need answered.
-The SSC has scheduled 3:30 pm to 4:30 pm Monday, Wednesday and Friday for drop in tutoring.
+The SSC has some drop-in tutoring available.
+Contact firstname.lastname@example.org for subjects/days/hours.

 Students may email in, call in, or drop into the SSC with questions any time, however tutors may not be immediately available to help you outside of these times.